 Raster files don’t have every detail, they are normally smaller in size.
-This smaller size makes them great for using on your website or online store.
-GIFs, PNGs and JPEGs are ordinary raster file types.
+This smaller size makes them great for use on your website or online store.
+GIFs, PNGs, and JPEGs are ordinary raster file types.

-PDF, EPS, SVG and AI files are common types of vector files.
-Vector files are great for many printed materials such as business cards, T-shirts, mugs and banners.
+PDF, EPS, SVG, and AI files are common types of vector files.
+Vector files are great for many printed materials such as business cards, T-shirts, mugs, and banners.
 Vector files are also a good way to sharpen older, fuzzy graphics.
-And if you are generating a new graphic or logo, it’ll avoid any distortion or quality loss when enlarged or printed the image.
+And if you are generating a new graphic or logo, it’ll avoid any distortion or quality loss when enlarging or printing the image.

 The uses of vector conversion: